 Admissions to Chadwick International is highly competitive.
 We look for students who have the greatest potential to succeed, make the most of their academic abilities and actively participate in varied opportunities outside of the classroom.
 Initially, the Admissions Committee considers the candidates' school records, teacher recommendations, and other test scores.
 The student's character and integrity are also significant in our decision-making process, as are leadership, commitment, and talents.
 Prior to our selection of a candidate, the Admissions Committee considers each student in the context of the applicant pool in order to bring together a balanced and diverse group of new students with the ability to thrive in our community, academically and personally.

-Test scores are one piece of the complete student profile.
+Test scores are just one piece of the complete student profile.
 They provide us with a standardized measurement that is used in conjunction with all of the information gathered about the candidate.
-Given that our students come from varied educational backgrounds, test scores are one way we can objectively assess our applicants.
+Given that our students come from various educational backgrounds, test scores are one way we can objectively assess our applicants.
 Students will also be evaluated through writing samples, individual interviews and group activities.

 At Chadwick International, many students speak English as their second or even third language.
 English is the primary language that we use when communicating with each other, both orally and in writing.
 We want all communication to be inclusive rather than exclusive, and the only way that we can guarantee inclusion is to speak in a language that everyone on campus can understand.
 Additionally, one of our goals as an international school is to improve student proficiency in English, which is best accomplished while being fully immersed in the language.

-ESOL teachers assist students by being present in English classes to answer questions and offer help when necessary.
+English as a Second Language (ESOL) teachers assist students by being present in English classes to answer questions and offer help when necessary.
 ESOL teachers will often co-teach with the mainstream teachers in order to address common areas of difficulty of students for whom English is not their mother tongue.
 In addition, English ll classes are also set up for students for whom an intensive push through the language barrier would be most beneficial.
 Enrollment in this extra English ll class for grades 6 to up is determined at the time of admission and is further evaluated in the first few months of attending CI.